Pregnant Zonnique Catches Shade For Saying She’s Not Rushing To Marry Rapper BF…Mom Tiny Claps Back At Trolls!

 Pregnant Zonnique Pullins is in no rush to get married and her preference has fans arguing.
 T.I.’s step-daughter spoke in an interview with HollywoodLife about her potential desire to make things legally official with her rapper boyfriend Bandhunta Izzy.

 “I’m actually not—my mom is always like, you need to stop saying that—but I feel like, at my age, I don’t really want to get married right now,” Zonnique told HollywoodLife.
 “I feel like that’s an even bigger commitment.
 I don’t know.
-I hate to say that it’s an even bigger commitment than a baby to me, but getting married just seems like so much.
+I h*te to say that it’s an even bigger commitment than a baby to me, but getting married just seems like so much.
 Right now, that’s not really what I would like to do.”

-Zonnique’s comment sparked concerns from fans who say Izzy already has a few kids and that want “more”‘ for Zonnique.
+Zonnique’s comment sparked concern from fans who say Izzy already has a few kids and that they want “more”‘ for Zonnique.

 Meanwhile, on Tiny’s Instagram page, trolls who disagreed with Zonnique having a baby before marriage left negative comments under her mom’s photo.
 One person wrote, “Why not teach ya ‘baby’ not to be another BM but to be a WIFE.”